 The Times / Chicken House Children’s Fiction Competition began in 2007 and has launched the careers of a number of new authors.
-In 2014 the prize was won by Kerr Thomson for his beautiful book The Sound of Whales.
+In 2015 the prize was won by Nicki Thornton for her book The Firefly Cage.

 To enter this competition you must have written a completed full-length novel suitable for children aged somewhere between 7 and 18 years.
 By full-length the organisers suggest a minimum of 30,000 words and ask that manuscripts do not exceed 80,000 words in length.

 The competition is open to writers around the world, regardless of nationality or residency status.
 To enter writers must not have had a children’s book commercially before and can not be currently represented by a literary agent.